 Preliminary research has linked elder physical abuse to psychological abuse, neglect, and financial abuse.
-Wiglesworth and colleagues studied 129 persons with dementia and their caregivers, and detected elder mistreatment in 47.3% of cases.
-(Aileen Wiglesworth, Laura Mosqueda, Ruth Mulnard, Solomon Liao, Lisa Gibbs, and William Fitzgerald, "Screening for Abuse and Neglect of People With Dementia," 58 J. Am.
-Geriatric Soc'y 493 (2010); available at http://CenterOnElderAbuse.org/docs/ScreeningAbuseNeglectPwDementia\Wiglesworth2010.pdf.)
+Wiglesworth and colleagues (2010) studied 129 persons with dementia and their caregivers and detected elder mistreatment in 47.3% of cases.
 All care recipients who were physically abused were also psychologically abused, neglected, or both.
 About one-third (31%) of mistreated elders experienced multiple types of mistreatment.
 Similarly, both psychological abuse and care provider neglect often co-occur with other harms in abusive relationships.
+Anetzberger (1998) reviewed 289 cases investigated by APS in Cleveland between 1987 and 1995.
+When psychological abuse or neglect was present, other forms of abuse were also present in 89.7% of these cases.